Indicator

 Insights and Analyses

-Encouraging multilingualism across California’s schools through a Seal of Biliteracy is important in leveraging students’ language assets to meet the rising demand for a multilingual workforce.
+Encouraging multilingualism across California’s schools through the Seal of Biliteracy is important in leveraging students’ language assets to meet the rising demand for a multilingual workforce.
+To enhance this program, in October 2023, Governor Newsom signed into law the Biliteracy Advancement Act (AB 370) that makes the Seal of Biliteracy requirements more equitable and offers additional opportunities for students to earn the Seal.
+The law went into effect on January 1, 2024.

 In 2021, Mono County ranked #1 among all counties in biliteracy seal attainment among all high school graduates, with 39% of high school graduates obtaining a biliteracy seal.

-Nearly 2.6 million—more than 4 in 10—K-12 students in California between 2018-2019, spoke a language other than English at home.
-Rather than expending this as a challenge, the state has an opportunity to leverage languages other than English spoken at home, as a valuable asset by helping students become literate in their home language.
+In Fall 2022, over 2.3 million (about 40%) of students enrolled in California’s public schools spoke a language other than English at home.
+Rather than expending this as a challenge, the state has an opportunity to leverage languages other than English spoken at home as a valuable asset by helping students become literate in their home language.

 Global California 2030 is an initiative that aims to prepare students with the language skills to participate in the global economy and create a multilingual California.